Category Archives: Technology

 Before the mighty FAA, we are all created equal.
 Once you have your clearance, it’s yours.
 You might give it up to let a big guy with 300 passengers go first, as these big guys are probably burning a lot more fuel on idle than I in my single-engine plane will use for a whole trip.

 In the other story, I was a participant myself.
 It was right after my primary training that I advanced from the Piper Tomahawk to a Warrior at the Pilot’s Co-Op.
 My instructor, during the checkout on that new type of plane, put me through the paces of practicing my landings.
 Our airport, Burbank, has intersecting runways.
 One of them – 15 – was often used for commercial traffic.
 If there was a 737 ready for take-off on runway 15 and another – smaller – plane on approach to runway 8, the departing plane, and all its 150+ passengers, had to wait.
 Runway 8 is very long and the length from touch down to the intersection with runway 15 was plenty enough for a little plane to touch down, stop, and leave the runway so they never crossed 15.
-So, it was customary that traffic control asked the landing traffic if they were able to land short of 15, meaning they had no intention to get to or even cross runway 15.
+So, it was customary that traffic control asked the landing traffic if they were able to land short of 15, meaning they had no intention of getting to or even crossing runway 15.
 If the landing traffic confirmed that they would not get to runway 15, the tower could let the big iron take off on runway 15 while the landing traffic was still on approach to runway 8.

-That was standard operating procedure, but now yours truly, new pilot being checked out at a new airport and on a new plane, enters the picture.
-On approach to runway 8 for the fifth or so time, I confirmed that I would hold short of 15 and so the tower controller gave takeoff clearance to the Southwest 737 and it started rolling on runway 15, the runway I had promised not cross or in any way to mess with.
+That was standard operating procedure, but now yours truly, a new pilot being checked out at a new airport and on a new plane, enters the picture.
+On approach to runway 8 for the fifth or so time, I confirmed that I would hold short of 15 and so the tower controller gave takeoff clearance to the Southwest 737 and it started rolling on runway 15, the runway I had promised not to cross or in any way to mess with.

 Just then my flight instructor, who I was so glad to have had with me, made the decision that I had messed up the approach – I was too high or too slow or both, floating too far down the runway.
 He grabbed the yoke – MY PLANE!, pushed the throttle to the firewall, and keyed the mike: “Tower, Cherokee 888 going around!!”